Information for parents

 The Early Years census in schools, academies and other early years settings will include a field to indicate if a child is in receipt of disability allowance.
 Identifying a child on the census will automatically trigger a payment to that setting when the data has been finalised (provided no payment has previously been made in the financial year for that child).

 The government has not laid out criteria or monitoring procedures for DAF funding.
 However, Derbyshire local authority recommends that consideration be given to the following when the setting is in receipt of DAF:

-- Staffing: DAF funding can be used to provide additional staffing support for the child.
-Early Years SEN Inclusion Funding (EYIF) is the primary source for this area, but DAF might be used for top-up or times of the day EYIF does not cover, or to fund staffing cover so key staff can attend multi-professional meetings about the child.
+Staffing: DAF funding can be used to provide an increase in enhanced staffing support for the child.
+Early Years SEN inclusion Funding (EYIF) is the primary source for this area, but DAF might be used for top-up during times of the day that EYIF does not cover, or to fund staffing cover so key staff can attend multi-professional meetings about the child.